finos/symphony-wdk/docs/reference.md

 ### else

 Default execution of the activity when `if` conditions are used for previous activities.
 This is an empty object.
+This is combined with an `activity-completed` event to properly chain the `else` activity with the activity before the `if` branch of the workflow.

 Example: